 - Monthly expenses of each parent (housing, health care, etc.)

 Usually, one parent will be the primary care taker who bears most of the financial expenses.
 Therefore it’s the court responsibility to consider the non-exclusive list of factors mentioned above to come up with an appropriate amount the other parent should pay in child support each month.
 Child support payments can be modified.
 A modification is warranted if there is a material change in either parent’s income or with the child’s needs.

 A visitation order gives the parent who does not live with the child a way to spend time regularly with the child.
 In some cases, unmarried couples are able to come up with an agreement on their own.
 In that case, the court will enter the order.
 However, sometimes non-married parents are unable come up with a visitation order that they both agree on.
 In situations where the parents are unable to agree, the court will enter its own agreement.
 Regardless of the parent’s ability to cooperate with one another, when establishing a visitation agreement, the main goal of the court is to come up with an arrangement which serves the best interest of the child.

+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 Regardless of whether you are married or unmarried, the issues surrounding child custody can be complicated and cause emotional distress.
 It’s essential to keep in mind that when coming to an agreement with a child’s other parent that the child’s best interest is of the utmost importance.
 If you find yourself in the middle of a dispute regarding paternity, child support, or visitation it is best to seek help from a qualified family law attorney.
 Our attorneys are able to set emotional drives aside and see the most important thing for the child and represent that throughout the case.
 Our divorce, family, and domestic relations attorneys may be able to work with you to help resolving you family matters.
 Contact our offices by phone at (866) 995-6663 during business hours to schedule a free consultation.